Anchorsify/Anchorsify.github.io/_projects/Combo.md

 #### --( Line of Attack )--
 You use ninja wire and momentum to fly across the battlefield at amazing speeds and prevent your opponent from escaping your offensive.

-- Stamina: 12
+- Stamina: 14
 - Speed: 9
 - Damage: Basic Unarmed Attack
+- Requires: X yards of Ninja Wire
 - Special: Opener
-- Requires: X yards of Ninja Wire

-Effects: You attach ninja wire to your target as you strike, slowing their movement if they try to escape your follow-up attacks.
-X has a maximum of 20.
-Your target takes a -5% movement speed penalty, which is increased by 5 per two yards of ninja wire below the maximum used; thus, if you used 14 yards of ninja wire, they would be at -20% movement speed for the duration of the combo.
-Until your combo ends, you receive +10% movement speed per Combo Counter whenever moving (on its own, or as part of an attack) toward the bound character, to a maximum of +10% per two yards of ninja wire used.
-If your opponent ever manages to get further away than X*2 yards, the combo immediately ends.
+Effects: You attach ninja wire to your target as you strike, binding the two of you to one another.
+By default, your opponent's movement speed is reduced by 30%; you can choose to use more, or less, than the normal 10 yards of wire, to change how far apart your opponent can be while tethered to you, allowing them more or less movement in exchange for a greater or lesser effect.
+For every two yards of wire more you use, your opponent's movement speed is reduced by 5% less, to a maximum of 20 yards and only a 5% reduction in movement speed; for every two yards less you use, your opponent's movement speed is reduced by 5% more (to a maximum of 50% less movement speed, using only two yards of wire; using none, notably, does not have you attached together at all..).
+X is the number of yards of Ninja Wire you decide to use.

+When used as an opener, you and the target you are bound to may no longer hide from one another, and you increase your own movement speed when moving (on its own, or as part of an attack) toward the bound character by 10% more per Combo Counter, to a maximum of +100%.

-Alternatively, someone bound can attempt to make a called shot to cut the wire with any slashing attack; you can choose to defend (you can not 'parry' with the wire, but can wiggle the wire to make it 'dodge') to keep the wire attached, or simply let them cut it.
-If hit the wire is hit, the connection is broken.
-Cutting the wire doesn't end the combo, only this opener's effects.
+If your opponent ever manages to get more than X * 2 yards away from you, the speed reduction from this jutsu immediately ends, and any combo you were in is immediately broken.
+Alternatively, someone bound can attempt to make a Called Shot to cut the wire with any slashing attack; you can choose to defend (you can not 'parry' with the wire, but can wiggle the wire to make it 'dodge') to keep the wire attached, or simply let them cut it.
+If the wire is hit, the connection is broken.
+Cutting the wire doesn't end your combo, but does remove all effects of this technique from them.

 #### --( Shishi Rendan - Lion Combo )--
 Ideally meant to be used after performing Kage Buyo, this is a series of high-speed punches and kicks.

 - Stamina: 18
-- Damage: Basic Unarmed Attack + 2d8
+- Damage: Basic Unarmed Attack + 2d*
 - Speed: 10
 - Combo Counter: +1 Accuracy, -1 Speed